Hydrant Maintenance and Line Flushing

 The Importance of Flushing Water Lines

-Every fire hydrant is flushed on an annual basis for preventative maintenance to ensure proper operation and available flow.
-Hydrants are also required to be tested when first installed and for insurance and design purposes.
+Every fire hydrant is flushed annually for preventative maintenance to ensure proper operation and available flow.
 Annual hydrant testing involves opening the hydrant enough to ensure there are no restrictions in the hydrant or piping, so that it is useable by Fire crews if needed.
 The entire flushing usually lasts only minutes.
+Hydrants also are tested when first installed and for insurance and design purposes.

 When maintenance is performed residents in the immediate vicinity of the work may experience temporary discoloration of their water.
 This discoloration primarily consists of harmless silt and precipitates and does not affect the safety of the water.
 If you experience discoloration in your water after crews have been flushing in your neighborhood, clear the pipes in your own home by running all water faucets, starting with faucets outside first, for a minute or two.

 This same philosophy of water line preventive maintenance is one that you should use in your own home.
 Your home's water heater should be drained and flushed at least once a year to keep it working efficiently and to protect the quality of water inside your home.
 Also, if you go out of town and there is no water use in your home for a week or more, when you return it's always a good idea to run all your faucets for a minute or so before using the water.
 This ensures that you do not use any stagnant water that may have developed in your home's pipes while you were away.